LiteCache Suspicious Traffic Viewer Plugin for WordPress (origin)

 Ask A Question

-Makes the invisible traffic visible
+Makes suspicious traffic visible

 WordPress Performance by Prevention